PratikRameshMajage/MYSQL/readme.md

 insert into student values (1,"Shradha",24);

 select * from student;

+-- DataBase Related Queries:
+-- create database db_name;
+-- create database if not exist db_name;
+Create Database if not exist collage;

+-- Drop database db_name;
+drop database if exists db_name;

+-- Show Databases
+show databases;

+-- Table Related Queries:
+-- Create:
+-- create table table_name(column_name1 datatype constraint, column_name2 datatype constraint);
+create table student(rollno int primary key, name varchar(20));

+-- Select And View all column: select * from student;

+-- Insert:
+Insert into table_name(col1_v1, col2_v1), (col2_v2, col2_v2);

+-- Practice Questions:
+create table xyz_company;
+use xyz_company;
+create table employee(id int primary key, name varchar(20), salary int);
+insert into employee values(101, "adam", 25000),(2, "bob", 30000),(103, "casey", 40000);
+select * from employee;

+-- Keys:
+-- Primary Keys:
+-- It is a column (or set of columns) in a table that uniquely identifies each row. (a unique id) -- Thereis only 1Pk & it Should be Not Null.

+-- Foreign Key:
+-- A Foreign key is a column (or set of columns) in a table that refers to the rpimary key in another table.
+-- there can be multiple FK's.
+-- FK's can have duplicate & null values.

+-- Constraints:
+-- SQl commands are used to specify rues for data in a table.

+-- Not Null: Column cannot have  a null vaue col1 int not null

+-- Unique: all values in column are diffrent. col2 int unique

+-- primary key: makesa column unique & not null but used only for one.
+-- id int primary key
+create table temp(id int not null, primary key(id));

+-- Foreign key: Prevent actions that would destroy links between tables create table temp(cust_id int, foreign key(cust_id) references customer(id));

+-- Default: Sets the Default Value of a Column. salary int default 25000

+-- Check: It can Limit the values allowed in a column create table city(id int primary key, city varchar(20), age int, constraint age_check check (age>=18 and city = "Delhi"));
+create table newTab(age int check(age >= 18));

+-- Create a Sample Table:
+create database college;
+use collage;
+create table student(rollno int primary key, name varchar(20), marks int not null, grade char, city varchar(20));
+-- Insert this Data:
+insert into student
+(rollno, name, marks, grade, city) values
+(101, "Anil", 78, "B", "Pune"),
+(102, "Rohan", 80, "A", "Mumbai"),
+(103, "Kranti", 58, "C", "Nagar"),
+(104, "Khushi", 39, "D", "Pune"),
+(105, "Nikita", 50, "C", "Bhivandi");

 -- 28|11|24 APANA COLLAGE
 -- select: use to select data from the database